 The highlight of any visit to Disneyland with toddlers is seeing the Soundsational Parade.
 Seeing your child’s little face light up when they see the characters come up the street is unforgettable.
 People start lining up any where from 30 minutes to 1 hour before the start time.
 Grab a spot on the curb on Main Street and send someone else in your party to grab some food to munch on while waiting.
 (Be aware the Corn dog line will be LONG, but it’s the closest food option if you are lining up off the Main Street roundabout).

-Do These Rides If the Lines Are Short
+Do These Disneyland Rides with Toddlers if the Lines Are SHORT

-Autopia is a great ride but the lines are often super long, so we don’t go on it unless it’s a slow day.
-Grab a fast pass if you really want to drive the gas powered cars.
+No matter how old my son gets, Autopia is still one of his favorite rides.
+It’s a great Disneyland ride for toddlers if the lines are not long.
+If they are long, grab a fast pass if you really want to drive the gas powered cars.
 Get some lunch, watch the Star Wars show or hang out at the Star Wars Launch Bay while you wait.

 Davy Crockett Explorer Canoes